It's best practices in developing web applications that guarantee smooth implementation, scaling, and operationalization of the solution.

 Realtime reconfiguration design pattern

-Each service that you are using should not take effort if We need to replace it.
+Each service that you are using should not take effort if we need to replace it.

 For example, if you have to replace the SMS gateway service, you do not need to reimplement it again within the code, which implies implementing the configuration practice.